-The vision for hydrogen in a clean and prosperous net-zero economy requires energy and cost efficiency, and environmentally responsible methods to make hydrogen.
+The vision for hydrogen in a clean and prosperous net-zero economy requires energy and cost efficient, and environmentally responsible methods to make hydrogen.
 There are a variety of methods: steam methane reforming with Carbon Capture, methane pyrolysis, electrolysis or high-temperature electrolysis.
-It will be companies with expertise in industrial chemistry and production to select the method and those methods undoubtedly will be use-and site-specific.
+It will be companies with expertise in industrial chemistry and production to select the method and those methods undoubtedly will be use and site specific.

 However, all methods have huge energy budgets, and those budgets must be met with clean energy.
 High-temperature thermal energy supply is essential for the subset of methods that are energy and cost efficient.
-For example, high-temperature steam electrolysis is 20% to 40% more energy efficient than conventional electrolysis, and by extension, cost-efficient as energy is money and money is energy.
+For example, high-temperature steam electrolysis is 20% to 40% more energy efficient than conventional electrolysis, and by extension cost-efficient as energy is money and money, energy.

 Without high-temperature thermal energy, hydrogen will be unnecessarily expensive.
-Where do we get huge quantities of thermal and electric energy without burning fossil fuels?
+Where do we get huge qualities of thermal and electric energy without burning fossil fuels?

 It is these capabilities and economics that put high-temperature electrolysis into play.
-IMSR® thermal energy, at a heat quality of 600 degrees C, costs less than $6 per MMBTU, and can produce electric power at less than $50 per MWh.
+IMSR thermal energy, at a heat quality of 600 degrees C, costs less than $6.60 per MMBTU, and can produce electric power at less than $54 MWh.
 These two energy streams when coupled to high-temperature electrolysis produce clean hydrogen at about $1.70 to $2.20 per kg of hydrogen from a 250-tonnes-a-day plant.

 Today’s dominant method of hydrogen production – steam methane reforming without carbon capture, which accounts for 95% of world output – is CO2 intensive.
 It emits more that 9.3 kg CO2 per kg hydrogen produced, which is becoming an actual cost with the coming carbon penalties.